nasa/Common-Metadata-Repository/resources/docs/rest-api/index.md

 ## Interaction of Parameters

-In the sections below, the various parameters one can pass to the ous resource are described.
+In each sections below, the various parameters one can pass to the ous resource are described.
 Each parameter is discussed in isolation, simply addressing it in its own context.
 However, common usage will involve more than on parameter acting at the same time.
 As such, here are some points to note: